Zoella-w/zoella-hexo-blog/hexo/source/_posts/30-HKU ECIC.md

 #### 3.1 Why U?

-I believe my work experience, career goals and qualities are completely align with the ECIC program.
+I believe my work experience, career goals and qualities completely fit the ECIC program.

-With two years of hands-on experience in financial marketing in JD.com, I have a deep understanding of using technologies to enhance online businesses.
-And I'm eager to learn more about business and management to support my career goal of starting a fintech startup in HongKong.
+With two years of hands-on experience in marketing development in JD.com, I have a deep understanding of enhancing online businesses with technologies.
+And I'm eager to learn more about business and management to advance my career goal, of launching a fintech startup in Hong Kong.

 Moreover, I'm innovative and efficient.
-While working in JD.com, I took part in an AI competition, where I proposed the idea of "using JD's Yanxi large model to utilize an AI digital human to broadcast text and generating corresponding videos."
-Finally, we developed an AI digital human content generation platform, and won the second prize.
+While working, I took part in an AI competition, where I proposed the idea of "using JD's Yanxi large model to utilize an AI digital human to broadcast text, and generating corresponding videos."
+Finally, we brought the idea to life and won the second prize.
 My efficiency comes from using a task management tool to prioritize tasks, update their status, and reflect on my daily achievements.
-This helps me track progress and complete tasks efficiently.
+This helps track progress and finish tasks efficiently.

-In summary, I believe my background and qualities make me a strong fit for the ECIC program, and I'll contribute my unique perspectives and ideas to it.
+In summary, I believe my background and qualities perfectly fit the ECIC program, and I'll also contribute my unique perspectives and ideas to it.

 ##### 3.1.1 Disposition